xapian/xapian/xapian-core/docs/glossary.rst

  Boolean style query can filter the retrieved documents, which are then ordered using a probabilistic ranking.

+**Chert**
+ Chert is the current "under development" database format used in Xapian.
+We try to keep it as stable as flint - the main difference is that incompatible changes may be made which will require you to reindex - flint databases are compatible between Xapian releases.
+At some point (probably 1.2.0) we'll declare chert "stable" and make it the default, deprecating flint.

 **Database**
  In Xapian (as opposed to a relational database system) a database consists of little more than indexed documents: this reflects the purpose of Xapian as an